Murder of Peggy Johnson: Identification and arrest of Linda La Roche

 Mugshot of Linda La Roche, taken in Lee County, Florida, after her arrest.

-On November 7, 2019, the Racine County Sheriff's Office announced that Sheriff Christopher Schmaling would hold a media briefing the following day to release information about Racine County Jane Doe's identity and the name of the individual in custody for her death.
+On November 7, 2019, the Racine County Sheriff's Office announced that Sheriff Christopher Schmaling would hold a media briefing the following day to release information about Jane Doe's identity and the name of the individual in custody for her death.
 The announcement stated that "both the victim and the individual in custody have substantial ties to a northwestern Chicago suburb."

-On November 8, 2019, Racine County authorities identified the victim, through DNA comparison, as Peggy Lynn Johnson, 23, of McHenry, Illinois.
+On November 8, 2019, Racine County authorities identified the victim through DNA comparison as Peggy Lynn Johnson, 23, of McHenry, Illinois.
 Her accused killer was identified as a 63-year-old nurse, Linda Sue La Roche.
 La Roche owned her own nursing practice, established in 1997, which provided health care to at least two Illinois correctional facilities, without displaying any questionable or inadequate behavior.
 Johnson was never reported missing to police, although an aunt placed a personal ad in a December 1999 issue of Northwest Herald requesting Johnson contact her.

 La Roche was arrested on November 5, 2019, in Cape Coral, Florida, where she resided since 2013.
 The warrant was listed as $1 million.
 She reportedly confessed to killing someone during her time in Illinois to various individuals, one of whom alerted police on September 23, 2019.
 According to a criminal complaint, La Roche was charged with first-degree intentional homicide and concealment of a corpse.
 Authorities state the maximum penalty would be life in prison.
 At the time she was charged with murdering Peggy Johnson, she was facing legal proceedings after causing a vehicle accident while intoxicated.